-After a firm has identified, selected, and delivered data for import and archiving, the cloud provider The researchers found that as the IT personnel spend of cloud adopters dropped to 30.9% (from manages almost all other key processes - data 42.3%), their investment in new initiatives rose to testing, extraction, conversion, importation, and 31% (compared to only 20% for firms that stayed validation.
-The firm's role is primarily to assist with problematic files, review and sign off on reports at with on-premise).6 various stages of the deployment, and verify the By migrating to the cloud, firms can also imported data.
+After a firm has identified, selected, and delivered data for import and archiving, the cloud provider manages almost all other key processes - data testing, extraction, conversion, importation, and validation.
+The firm's role is primarily to assist with problematic files, review and sign off on reports at various stages of the deployment, and verify the imported data.

-refocus their IT staff's responsibilities from Cloud-based deployments typically take around two weeks to complete, in stark contrast to onpremise implementations that may take anywhere from several months to over a year, assuming the infrastructure already exists.
+Cloud-based deployments typically take around two weeks to complete, in stark contrast to on-premise implementations that may take anywhere from several months to over a year, assuming the infrastructure already exists.
 In addition, as cloud resources are constantly at the ready, provisioning initial or additional users is easy and straightforward.